gridsome/gridsome.org/docs/deploy-to-netlify.md

 ```

-Login into your Netlify account via the CLI.
+Log in to your Netlify account via the CLI.

 ```bash
 netlify login